 You can drop a class anytime within 53 days into the semester.
 In other words, you can drop a class anytime up to 5 p.m. on Friday of the eighth week of classes.
 Because of the shortened time frame, this rule does not pertain to the Spring/Summer semester.

-To drop a class after the Withdrawal deadline, you must obtain your instructor's signature as approval to drop, the Dr. Paul Leidig's (C-2-100 MAK) signature as approval to drop, and the Advising Resource Center's (200 STU) signature as approval to drop.
+To drop a class after the Withdrawal deadline, you must obtain your instructor's signature, the signature of the Director of the School of Computing and Information Systems, Dr. Paul Leidig (C-2-100 MAK), and the Advising Resource Center's (200 STU) signature as approval to drop.
 The Advising Resource Center requires that their form be attached explaining why a student is dropping a class after the Withdrawal Deadline.

-Write Dr. Guenter Tusch of Computing & Information Systems, about substituting one course for another in the Medical and Bioinformatics Degree.
+Email the MBI Program Chair, Dr. Guenter Tusch, that and why you want to substitute one course for another in the Medical and Bioinformatics Degree.

 Contact your instructor and talk to him/her why you disagree about the final outcome of your posted grade.
 If the instructor has erred, he/she will fill out an Authorization of Grade Change form to correct the error.

 The Authorization of Grade Change form is filled out and signed by the instructor.
 The form then is approved by the Director of the School of Computing & Information Systems and is then forwarded to the Dean's Office for Dr. Plotkowski's approval.
 From the Dean's office the form is sent to Records over in the Student Services building.
 Once received by them it is posted to your transcript.
 This process could take up to several weeks before the change will appear on a studentâ s record.